shadow-robot/fh_documentation/docs/user_guide/8_FAQ.md

 Error response from daemon: pull access denied for shadowrobot/flexible-hand:kinetic-release, repository does not exist or may require 'docker login'
 ```

-Make sure that you are login in docker on your host machine using:
+Make sure that you are logged in to docker on your host machine using:
 ```bash
 $ docker login
 ```